renepickhardt/AnySoftKeyboard/README.md

 AnySoftKeyboard
 ====================

+IMPORTANT: in order to compile you need to link the module predict from the prediction library in the main directory.

 Android (f/w 1.5+) on screen keyboard for multiple languages.
 This application is also available in the Android Play Store, and it is recommended to download it from there:
 [Here](http://market.android.com/details?id=com.menny.android.anysoftkeyboard)